leonigmig/reclaim/source/pages/transmission.rst

 Heighten Sensation
 ------------------

-Repose in the sensation of sound which rests us from our intense compulsion to focus, analyse, frame, categorise, isolate.
+Repose in the sensation that rests us from intense compulsion to focus, analyse, frame, categorise, isolate.
-Sounds which energise us live richly.
-Sounds which reinforce and support our emotional independence.
-Which build our resources support our relationships with close friends and family.
+That which energises us makes us live richly.
+That which reinforces support emotional freedom.
+Close friends and family help us maintain perspective and laugh.

-If one is analytic what is the other?
-What are it sources?
-Kabbalah tree of life
+Sex
+---

+Entirely mysterious.
+You must do it how you like.